 FileUtils provides some advanced file operations and utilities and since it operates as a Finder Sync extension, it's natural it should access all files that Finder can access.
 In that regard, using the non-sandboxed variant of FileUtils seems like the most logical thing to do.
 Non-sandboxed variant of FileUtils can access all files on your disks and you will see FileUtils's menu commands in Finder's contextual and toolbar action menus for every file you can see in Finder.

 However, some people still prefer sandboxed applications, they prefer an application to access only the files a user has consensually given access to.
 Sandboxed variant of FileUtils is intended for such audience.
 It can access only files and folders a user has allowed FileUtils to access.
-Defining which files are accessible is done in Folders section of FileUtils settings.
+Defining which files are accessible is done in FileUtils settings.
 Go to FileUtils > Settings… > Folders (available only in sandboxed and MAS variants) and add accessible folders, like in the picture below:

 Note that you don't need to add to the list separate folders if all folders in a parent folder are to be accessed.
 Just add the parent folder instead.
 For files and folders outside of accessible folders hierarchies, FileUtils will not show menu commands in Finder's contextual and toolbar action menus, not can it execute any operations on them.